 10222 Ethics and Integrity in Science.
 1 credit.
-(All Tracks)
+(All Tracks) (online course, offered every spring semester and summer)

 This course provides the basis for understanding the ethical issues related to basic scientific and medical research, including animal and human subject research, fraud and misconduct, and governmental, institutional, and researcher responsibilities.
 This course provides the necessary research ethics instruction required to satisfy the United States Public Health Service Policy on Instruction in the Responsible Conduct of Research for institutions receiving research funds from the Department of Health and Human Services.
-(Issued December 1, 2000.)